scop/pylttoaine/README.md

 * invoke methods on the client.

-The package can be also invoked as a command line tool, like `python3 -m pylttoaine`, or simply `pytekukko`.
+The package can be also invoked as a command line tool, like `python3 -m pylttoaine`, or simply `pylttoaine`.
 Major functionalities of the package are available on the command line this way.
 Invoke it with `--help` for usage information.